Driver Dan's Story Train: Content

 The characters in the series are all plush toys, except for Milly and Lilly, who are paper cutouts of flamingo-like birds, The Vrooms, who are two small egg-shaped vehicles, and the Counting Sheep, who are cubical bricks painted to represent sheep.
 Each character, or pair of characters (except for Driver Dan and Twinkle) has their own train carriage which can be hitched to the Story Train.
 The audience (sometimes seen as several children, but usually represented by the camera's viewpoint and a child's voice) are sometimes asked for their opinion or choice on matters arising.

 During the opening titles of each episode, a group of real children sit on a scatter of cushions.
 This scene disappears as a book opens, showing a pop-up model of a railway train with an engine and two carriages: steam locomotive, stores, a flatbed carrying story books.
 This is the Story Train.
 It quickly changes into a solid train, which is driven about, usually passing a character (or a pair or set of characters) without interacting, and later, during the episode, meets and interacts with other characters.

 The first time that the Story Train meets a character that it will interact with, the camera shows only part of the character, and the audience is asked to guess which character it is.

 Those characters then get into their vehicles carriages, which the train then hitches on (always three of those vehicles) and tows them to Story Corner.

 At Story Corner, Twinkle flies ahead and lands on a huge book and pulls at a bookmark in it.
 The book opens, showing blank pages; a scatter of cushions falls out of the book onto the floor.
 The Story Train stops and its passengers get out and sit on the cushions or stand about.
 Driver Dan reads a story from a book, usually a book from the book flatbed, and says "Now show me the story."
 The real children then reappear and act out bits of the story, then disappear.
 The train then sets off again, shrinks to its original 3 vehicles, and quickly becomes a flat model and folds away and disappears.
 The real children reappear and walk offstage.
 Each episode lasts about ten minutes.

 Those characters then get into their vehicles carriages, which the train then hitches on (always nine vehicles carriages) and tows them to Swirly Curly Hill.

-The majority of the characters talk in English (or the language the series is dubbed in), but some (marked in [square brackets]) only make a characteristic noise, which other characters can interpret as speech.
+The majority of the characters talk in English (or Arabic), but some (marked in [square brackets]) only make a characteristic noise, which other characters can interpret as speech.